-Dr. Wagers is a Principal Investigator in the Section on Islet Cell and Regenerative Biology as well as an Associate Professor of Stem Cell and Regenerative Biology at Harvard Medical School.
+Dr. Wagers is a Principal Investigator in the Section on Islet Cell and Regenerative Biology as well as Professor of Stem Cell and Regenerative Biology at Harvard Medical School.
 She received her doctoral degree in Immunology and Microbial Pathogenesis from Northwestern University, and completed postdoctoral fellowship training in the laboratory of Irving Weissman, M.D., at Stanford University School of Medicine.
 She is a recipient of a Burroughs Wellcome Fund Career Award in Biomedical Sciences, a Smith Family New Investigator Award and a Howard Hughes Medical Institute Early Career Science Award.

 Every year more than 45,000 patients undergo bone marrow transplantation for the treatment of diverse diseases, including leukemia, lymphoma and immunodeficiency.
 The success of these transplants depends on the surprising ability of infused blood-forming stem cells to accurately and efficiently migrate to the bone marrow of recipients and, once there, to expand and repopulate the patient’s blood with mature, functioning cells.
 While successful blood cell transplantation vastly extends the life span and improves the quality of life of many people, significant transplant-related mortality still occurs.
 Improving outcomes for transplant patients requires a better understanding of the mechanisms by which blood-forming stem cells engraft bone marrow, expand and develop into each of the required types of mature blood cells.